 - It’s super important to create a friendly and respectful environment where people feel like they can be themselves without worrying about being judged.
 And, of course, try to avoid talking about anything too controversial so everyone stays happy and relaxed!

-- Thank customers for choosing your salon, and provide various payment processing alternatives.
+- Thank customers for choosing your hair salon, and provide various payment processing alternatives.

 - Offer them a loyalty card or have another offer ready that would encourage them to return.